PretendoNetwork/mitmproxy-nintendo/README.md

 the Inkay repository on GitHub, editing the `data/ca.pem` file in your fork, and building it with GitHub Actions.

-If you want to revert back to the regular Pretendo Network patches, redownload them from the Inkay repository and upload them back to your Wii U.
+If you want to revert back to the regular Pretendo Network patches, re-download them from the Inkay repository and upload them back to your Wii U.

 #### 3DS

-I don't think that the 3DS patches support custom certificates because they just disable all certificate checks, but I haven't tested this.
+Copy the `mitmproxy-ca-cert.pem` file to your microSD card as `sd:/3ds/juxt-prod.pem`.

 ### Using a custom version of OpenSSL with mitmproxy